TRAINING LEGS WITH KNEE PAIN

 If you want to have any shot at keeping your legs strong, you’ve got to learn to train around discomfort without having to fight through it.

-Having an athletic background, I pretty much trashed my knees back in 1993 or so and they’ve never really recovered since!
+Having an athletic background, I pretty much trashed my knees back in 1993 or so and they’ve never really recovered from bad knees since!
 I’m going to show you the exact leg workout I do (quads and hamstrings) that allows me to keep building leg strength without sacrificing my ability to walk!

 Before we begin, I want to give you a layout of the terrain when it comes to legs, so I’ve included a leg muscle anatomy illustration below.
 If you want more information on those specific muscles, I cover them in depth in the Perfect Leg Workout.

-QUADS EXERCISES FOR KNEE PROBLEMS
+BEST QUADS EXERCISES FOR KNEE PROBLEMS

 Whether they be isometric or pause variations, there is one important key with these squats.